Questions and Answers

 How can I enroll in SCAD research studies at Mayo Clinic?

-To speak with a member of the study staff who can answer your questions, provide you with additional information and mail out a packet of information to your home address, please contact the SCAD study coordinator.
+To speak with a study staff member who can answer your questions, provide you with more information and mail a packet of information to your home address, please contact the SCAD study coordinator.

 Do I need to travel to Mayo Clinic to participate in the studies?